MCT-master/mct-master.github.io/_posts/2023-03-12-aysimab-salen-mid-semester-concert.md

 There was also one monitor connected to the NPM for us to monitor the Lola connection and the video from our stage.

+We promoted the concert by distributing posters around the university before the event and live-streamed it on YouTube from the Salen streaming station.
 Watch the full performance on the [MCT YouTube channel](https://www.youtube.com/@MCTmaster) here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A-JyaKxe4U4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>